 What’s the best way to develop this list?
 Consult with the bride and groom to get an idea of their preferences and develop a wish list based on your conversation.
 It also helps to present the bride and groom with a list of traditional shots (including examples) and ask which they like or dislike.
 These might include shots of getting ready, important moments in the ceremony or reception, photos of family and friends, etc. One way to set yourself apart from other photographers is to offer a look-book for your customers that lists common shots and examples (illustrations or photos).
 You might even make it interactive and allow space for the couple to write in their preferences, key people they would like in the shot, shots they don’t like or want, etc.

 Wear neutral colored clothing and dress according to the dress code provided to guests.
 This will allow you to blend in more seamlessly with the crowd.
 Additionally, turn the sound on your camera off.
 The last thing a couple wants to hear when they’re exchanging vows is the click-click-click of a camera.
 It’s okay to move around (in fact, it’s encouraged).
 However, try to move during appropriate times (i.e. after someone is done speaking or during transitions).

 Find Key Stakeholders for Wedding-Day Advising

 This is a big day for the bride and groom.
 And while many enjoy taking the lead and directing the photographer, others consider it overwhelming and would prefer to focus exclusively on their special day.
-Regardless of your couple’s preference, you’ll want to find some key advisors within the wedding party that can guide you when you might have questions or seek advice about a shot.
+Regardless of your couple’s preference, you’ll want to find some key advisers within the wedding party that can guide you when you might have questions or seek advice about a shot.
 Take some time before the wedding to connect with the couple’s parents, best friends, or members of the wedding party.
-It might also be helpful to check in with the couple during your planning session to see if they recommend some key advisors for you during the event.
+It might also be helpful to check in with the couple during your planning session to see if they recommend some key advisers for you during the event.

 Familiarize Yourself with the Wedding and Reception Venues